 LHA rates are based on the number of bedrooms needed and the area in which a person lives.
 The following are expected to share a bedroom:

 - An adult couple

 - 2 children under 16 of the same sex

-People with a disability or medical condition will not be always be expected to share a room
+People with a disability or medical condition will not be always be expected to share a room.

 Each local authority is divided into Broad Rental Market Areas (BRMA) and LHA rates are set individually for each area.

-Our District has 3 BMRAs.
+The Epping Forest district has 3 BMRAs.

-- Benefits Division, Civic Offices, High Street, Epping, Essex, CM16 4BZ
+- Benefits Division, Civic Offices, 323 High Street, Epping, CM16 4BZ